a11smiles/WellArchitected-OpenHack/challenges/ch0/README.md

 Members of Woodgrove Bank's IT team are very capable of running advanced workloads on-premises&mdash;they've done so successfully for years.
 However, cloud concepts and cloud-native development are very new to them.
 The team members recognize their lack of maturity in these areas and are looking to Microsoft to provide guidance in proven practices and solid cloud design patterns.
 They also know very little regarding DevOps and deploying environments in a secure, repeatable fashion as, currently, all infrastructure is commissioned manually from a Hyper-V host.

-Currently, on-premises, access to all resources are governed by a _least-privilege_ policy.
+Currently, on-premises access to all resources are governed by a _least-privilege_ policy.
 Access to any resource must be manually granted to the appropriate users.
-Unfortunately, when Woodgrove Bank initiated this policy, access was granted by individual account at the resource level.
+Unfortunately, when Woodgrove Bank initiated this policy, access was granted by individual accounts at the resource level.
 This was manageable when Woodgrove Bank was a community bank who only employed a small number of IT administrators and software developers.
 Now, due to their explosive growth, including these teams, this practice is no longer feasible.
 Woodgrove Bank is asking your team to provide guidance in executing and maintaining security in the cloud.
 Given that they are a bank, Woodgrove Bank will need to be able to proactively monitor and report on its security posture.

 Finally, not only is security a major concern, Woodgrove Bank wants to ensure that their cloud spend is fiscally responsible.
 They recognize that their migrations will include a shift from CapEx to OpEx business models, but they want to make sure that all spend is optimal.
 They need Microsoft to accurately assess the current workload, validate that the underlying service SKUs are adequate, and make any necessary recommendations for improving costs without sacrificing reliability or performance.